 Contacting the DVLA by Email

-Although there is a general enquiries DVLA email address that you can send an email to, it’s unlikely that your email will ever make it to the right department in a timely manner.
-This is why it is so important to send your email to relevant department’s email address.
+Although there is a general enquiry DVLA email address to which you can send an email, it’s unlikely that your email will ever make it to the right department promptly.
+This is why sending your email to the relevant department’s email address is so important.
 Email addresses that you may need include:

 Contacting the DVLA by Post

 The DVLA’s headquarters are in Swansea, though they have centres throughout the UK.
 You can post forms or send enquiries to the DVLA’s primary contact addresses.
 They are: